MoebiusHr/ProcessWire-Croatian-Language-Pack/README.md

 If you want to replace the default language (e.g., English) with another language:

 1. Enable the Language Support module.
-2. Change the title/label of the default language to your preferred language (e.g., "Português" for Brazilian Portuguese).
+2. Change the title/label of the default language to your preferred language.
 3. Upload the language pack for the admin backend into the default language.
 4. You're now set up with a single-language site in your chosen language.